-Through the Plants for Human Health Institute, the College of Agriculture and Life Sciences at N.C.
-State supports faculty from the departments of horticultural science; food, bioprocessiong and nutrition sciences; plant biology; agricultural and resource economics; and communications.
+The College of Agriculture and Life Sciences (CALS) at N.C.
+State supports the Plants for Human Health Institute with faculty from the departments of horticultural science; food, bioprocessiong and nutrition sciences; plant and microbial biology; and agricultural and resource economics, as well as CALS Communications.
 This transdisciplinary interaction strengthens the efforts of individual faculty.

 Dr. Mary Ann Lila